LeonardoZanotti/heroku-angular-deploy/README.md

 npm install express path --save
 ```

-Create a `server.js` file on the root of your project and copy the following inside the file (replace "NAME_OF_THE_PROJECT" with the name of your project):
+Create a `server.js` file in the root of your frontend project and copy the following inside the file (replace "NAME_OF_THE_PROJECT" with the name of your project):
 ```bash
 const express = require('express');
 const path = require('path');